pwnjack/gulpfile-bower/README.md

     gulp build

 Check if the /dist folder has been created succesfully, if it's there, everything went fine, you are done.
 Every file should be there in their respective folder (js/css/font).
-The script will build and output both, a minimized file (suffixed with .min) and an un-minimized development version too.
+The script will build and output a minimized file containing everything.

 To start the watch task that will real-time update your compiled project at every file save just run: